Tax Form Calculator

 About New Mexico Tax Calculations

+Non-residents earning income sourced to New Mexico may still need to file, depending on income type and thresholds.
 New Mexico applies a state income tax.
 Combined with federal rules, this creates a layered structure where taxable income, deductions and filing status shape your final take-home pay for 2026.
-Itemised deductions are permitted in New Mexico, which can reduce taxable income for qualifying taxpayers, especially those with significant deductible expenses.

 All examples include Federal Income Tax, Social Security, Medicare and state-level adjustments for New Mexico.
 Data is updated across 2013–2026/27 to maintain accuracy.
 You can explore broader rules in our New Mexico tax hub.